svandragt/wpdock/readme.md

 A proof of concept, this is WordPress running on top of SQLite served by PHP-FPM 8.1 behind Caddy.

+Note: the [`php-builtin-server`](https://github.com/svandragt/wpdock/tree/php-builtin-server) branch also removes Docker and the webserver as dependencies.

 Setup:

 - Copy `wp-config-sample.php` to `wp-config.php` and make changes to the salts and database info.
 As far as I can tell, any database credentials will work fine / be ignored.